CartoDB/CartoDB-SQL-API/README.md

 Supported <environment> values are developement, test, production

+See /doc for API documentation.
-for examples of use, see /test
+For examples of use, see /test.

 tests
 ------

-see test/README.md
+Run ```make check``` or see test/README.md

 note on 0.4.x